webpy/webpy.github.com/about.md

 # About

-web.py is a web framework for Python that is as simple as it is powerful.
-It is released to the public domain via a <a href=http://creativecommons.org/publicdomain/zero/1.0/ rel=license>Creative Commons Zero 1.0 License</a> &mdash; you can use it for whatever purpose with absolutely no restrictions.
+a web framework for Python that is as simple as it is powerful

 1. [Hello World](#hello)
 1. [A Gentle Overview](#overview)